lbaehren/docker-mettools/README.md

    source activate /home/conda/.conda/envs/default
    ~~~~

-A short tutorial on how to use Docker including a list of useful Docker
-commands can be found under `docs/04_help`.
+A list of useful Docker and Anacaonda commands can be found under `docs/04_help`.

 Organization of files and directories